hyprwm/hyprland-wiki/content/configuring/core/config-options.md

 #### Opacity

 Opacity is a **product** of all opacities.
-Use `" override"` after an opacity value to set it as an exact value rather than a multiplier.
+Use `"override"` after an opacity value to set it as an exact value rather than a multiplier.

 For example, setting `active_opacity` to `0.5` and `opacity` window rule to `0.5` results in a total of `0.25`.